 Sebastian is a very small town located in the state of Texas.
 With a population of 1,684 people and just one neighborhood, Sebastian is the 697th largest community in Texas.

-Sebastian is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sebastian doesn't have a public transportation system that people use for their commute.

 Sebastian is an extremely ethnically-diverse town.
 The people who call Sebastian home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Sebastian, accounting for 99.29% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Sebastian residents report their race to be White.
-Important ancestries of people in Sebastian include Danish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+People of Hispanic or Latino origin are the most prevalent group in Sebastian, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Sebastian residents report their race to be Native Hawaiian.
+Important ancestries of people in Sebastian include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Sebastian is Spanish.
 Other important languages spoken here include English and African languages.